Board of Directors

 Rick Wicks joined AUD in the 1980s and was AUD Administrative Director in 1986-87.
 He joined the AUD Board in 1990 and was AUD Treasurer in 1990-92, before moving to Sweden.
 In 2002 he assisted with the organization of AUD's international conference in Moscow on "Euro-Atlantic Integration and Russia after 9/11.”
 Rick, a co-founder of World Democracy News, was its editor in 1987-89, as well as Vice President and President of the World Government Organizations Coalition, 1988-90.
 Rick has previously worked as manager/accountant of an international economics consulting firm (BIDE/DAI) with USAID-funded projects, and recently completed his doctorate in economics at Goteborg University in Sweden.
 He is also a member of the Swedish Atlantic Council.

-John D. Willard V received his B.A. from Loyola College in Baltimore and a M.A. in history from the University of Maryland, Baltimore County.
-In the spring of 2006 he was a Humanities Fellow at UMBC.
-He is Assistant Director for the Martha Ross Center for Oral History, housed at the UMBC, and has taught in the Humanities Center, as well as the History Department.
+Rev. John D. Willard V received his B.A. from Loyola College in Baltimore and a M.A. in History from the University of Maryland, Baltimore County.
+In January of 2015 he was ordained to the Sacred Order of Priesthood in the Episcopal Church.
+He was Assistant Director for the Martha Ross Center for Oral History, housed at the UMBC, and has taught in the Humanities Center, as well as the History Department.
 He is the author of numerous articles and narratives on the subjects of his projects.
-In addition to his efforts in academic history, Willard had a previous 18-year career as an environmental, health, and safety consultant.
+In addition to his efforts in academic history, he had a previous 18-year career as an environmental, health, and safety consultant.
+His ministries involve mostly marginalized populations, and special mission emphasis on the indigenous people of Guatemala.
+Rev. Willard works as a chaplain, and operates a small “housing first” ministry from his home in Central Virginia.

 Yuli Yeliseyev, Treasurer, studied economics on a scholarship from Gettysburg College, graduating magna cum laude.
 He earned his M.B.A. in finance from the University of Rochester, and certified as a Chartered Financial Analyst (CFA).
 Yeliseyev has also started Ph.D. coursework in economics at the University of Virginia.
 From 1999 to 2002, he worked as an economist with PlanEcon, covering macroeconomic and political developments in Russia and the Central Asian republics.
 He is currently a financial advisor, providing investment management and financial planning services, and serves as Treasurer of the Capital Investment Association.